fractalrobotics/Fractal-5-Pro/README.md

 **📋Limitations of 3-Axis 3D Printers**
   - Part strength is limited due to the direction of printing
     - Parts often fail when forces are applied parallel to the direction of layer lines
-    - Only being able to stack layers in one direction limits design freedom
+    - Stacking layers in only one direction limits design freedom
   - Overhangs require support structures
     - The process of removing supports often damages or destroys a part
     - Support structures waste material

 **🔒Inaccessibility of Existing 5-Axis 3D Printers**
-  - No intuitive slicer software available
+  - No commercially available intuitive slicer applications
     - Non-planar slicing requires significant training on advanced CAM softwares
   - Commercially available 5-Axis 3D printers are huge and expensive